Form preview

 If you can't find what you're looking for, please contact us anytime!

 No, notarization is not required for the Texas Franchise Tax Public Information Report.
-You only need to sign the form before submission.
+However, it must be signed by authorized individuals within the business.

 If you believe that this page should be taken down, please follow our DMCA take down process here .